itswangchuk/12219173-COIT20261_2026T1/Week02.md

 ![Network-Screenshot](Images/Setting-IP-12219173-Network.png)

 3. IP Address of Hosts
+The IP address for Host1 and Host2 are assigned manually from the configure menu in GNS3 by removing the # from some commands.\
+The IP assigned are not interupted by restart of the device.

 **Host 1** \
 ![Host-Screenshot](Images/Setting-IP-12219173-Host1.png)

 **Host 2** \
 ![Host-Screenshot](Images/Setting-IP-12219173-Host2.png)
-The IP address are assigned manually from the configure menu in GNS3 by removing the # from some commands.\
-The IP assigned are not interupted by restart of the device.

 **Host 3** \
 ![Host-Screenshot](Images/Setting-IP-12219173-Host3.png)